What is Bitcoin?

 2nd Halving -The 2nd halving saw a decrease in the block reward from 25 to 12.5 BTC on July 9, 2016.

 3rd halving -on May 11, 2020, the block reward was decreased from 12.5 to 6.25 BTC.

 What Effects Do Bitcoin Halvings Have?

-Interested in knowing more about bitcoin?
+Interested in knowing more about cryptocurrency?
 You're in luck!
-We track bitcoin news, updates, token pricing, and events on our FREE cryptocurrency dashboard app!
+We track Crypto news, updates, token pricing, and events on our FREE cryptocurrency dashboard app!